luknp/node-scrapper/README.md

 # node-scrapper

-Simple project for scraping websites using Puppeter bypassing Capcha and other security method.
+Simple project for scraping websites using Puppeter avoiding Capcha and other security method.

 ## Getting Started